ptk-trindade/grafos-permute/README.md

 ## Don't wanna flex but...
 For the versions 2 and 3 of this project the professor had the students present their work and vote for which they found the best.
-My project won in both votations with all students voting for my project.
+In both, my project won with all students voting for my project.